s1sun/Coding_Challenge/README.md

 (ii) determine how the data are stored in binary form

 Reviewing the corresponding "scare_original.csv", it contains 12345 lines.
-The head title lists wavelengths [190, 200, 210,...,400] each increasing by 10.
-This matches the observations from the head of binary data.
+The header title lists wavelengths [190, 200, 210,...,400] each increasing by 10.
+This matches the observations from the header of binary data.

 (iii) write a Python program that converts the binary data into csv form (to parallel the provided csv)